-Over the past decade or so, we’ve honed our accessibility experience, collaborated with organizations like the Carroll Center for the Blind on accessible website design and development projects, and coached some of our partners on how they can better incorporate accessibility into their digital experiences.
+Over the past decade or so, we’ve honed our accessibility experience and coached some of our partners on how they can better incorporate accessibility into their digital experiences.

 The best way to make an accessible digital experience is to start with accessible design.
 In this article you’ll learn some important considerations for accessibility that you should address during the design phase.

 While this is not an exhaustive list, it is one of the best ways to begin to incorporate inclusive design into your projects.

 We’ll also wrap up with some more resources on accessibility so you can go deeper if you’d like to.

 The first consideration is one of the most difficult because it impacts branding that may not have been created with accessibility in mind.
 The color and contrast of your designs not only affect their emotional impact, but they also are a major factor in whether or not your visual content is legible.

 Parsing the difference between the foreground and the background is essential to understanding content, and when there’s low contrast they tend to blend together.
 The more they blend together, the harder it is to separate them visually.
 To help solve for this, the Web Content Accessibility Guidelines (WCAG) 2 stipulate a minimum level of contrast between the foreground and background colors.

 In this context, the “contrast” between two colors is the difference between the brightness (“luminance”) of each.
 WCAG 2 measures this as a range of ratios from 1:1 to 21:1.

 To meet the minimum requirements for WCAG 2 Level AA, the contrast ratio for text (and images of text) must be at least 4.5:1.